VishnuGShephertz/App42Wear-Push-Notification/README.md

 	}
 ```

-__Send PushNotification to User__ You can also send different type of PushNotification using single API and configure accordingly..
+__Send Push Notification to User__ You can also send different type of Push Notification using single API and configure accordingly..

 ```
 	private void sendPushMessage(JSONObject message, String userName) {